sdss/astra/docs/sphinx/components.rst

 The first time you run this workflow it will train a neural network, download the `ApStarFile` (if it does not exist already), perform continuum normalisation, and then estimate stellar parameters given the trained neural network and the psuedo-continuum-normalised spectrum.

+The `EstimateStellarParametersGivenApStarFile` task is `batchable <batch.html>`_: you can analyse many observations at once, minimising the computational overhead in loading the network.

 API
 ---